Absolute Superman

 Absolute Superman is a superhero comic book series published by DC Comics, based on the Absolute Universe character Superman.
 The series is written by Jason Aaron and illustrated by Rafa Sandoval, and began publication on November 6, 2024, as part of DC's Absolute Universe (AU) imprint.
 The series is Aaron's second work on the character Superman, after the three-issue story arc "I, Bizarro", published in Action Comics #1061–1063.

+In this universe, Kal-El's ship crashes on Earth, but lands near an industrial city, controlled by mega-corporations, private armies, and corrupt politicians, and thus is not raised with love and hope by the Kents, marking a different pathway to becoming a hero.

 Premise

-The series focuses on a version of Superman who arrives on Earth as an adolescent rather than a baby as in most depictions of the character.
+The series focuses on a version of Superman who arrives on Earth as an adolescent, rather than a baby, as he does in most depictions of the character.

 Publication history

+The existence of the new universe was first rumored in 2023 in relation to Scott Snyder, before leaks emerged that it would be called the Absolute Universe as part of a wider program called DC All In.
+Several additional leaks occurred in the run-up to San Diego Comic-Con in July 2024 when it was officially announced by DC Comics.

-By July 2024, a Superman-focused comic book series titled Absolute Superman, written by Jason Aaron and illustrated by Rafa Sandoval, was in the works as part of DC Comics Absolute Universe (AU) imprint.
+And so by July 2024, a Superman-focused comic book series titled Absolute Superman, written by Jason Aaron and illustrated by Rafa Sandoval, was announced as part of DC Comics Absolute Universe (AU) imprint.
 Rafael Albuquerque was originally set to illustrate Absolute Superman, but had to pull out of the project due to severe floods in his home country of Brazil, with Sandoval being brought onto the project a month before the comic's announcement.

 Absolute Superman began publication on November 6 of the same year.